Texas Flood Horror: Baby Pulled From Mother’s Arms By Rushing Water Is Presumed Dead

 The rescuers were able to pull both the mother and the daughter out of the water and into the boat, but the mother was deceased.
 They attempted to revive her, but it was to no avail.
 She was pronounced dead once they got her to an ambulance.
 The mother was identified as 41-year-old Collette Sulcer, who drowned trying to save her daughter, according to the Daily Mail.

 The little girl was hospitalized overnight with mild hypothermia.
 She told her relatives that “mama” was saying her prayers.
-The child identified as Jordyn was released home with relatives and is expected to be fine.
+The child, identified as Jordyn, was released home with relatives and is expected to be fine.

 [Featured Image by Cory Woodruff/Shutterstock]